suhail-mohd-aamir/Carbon_footprint/README.md

 # Carbon_footprint
-AI-Powered Carbon Footprint Estimation from 3D CAD Models
+**AI-Powered Carbon Footprint Estimation from 3D CAD Models**
 <br>

-Author- Mohd Aamir Suhail
+As the world accelerates toward carbon neutrality, sustainable design has evolved from a choice into an engineering necessity.
+Modern design teams, manufacturers, and product developers are rethinking how products are conceptualized, modeled, and produced and at the core of this transformation lies Computer-Aided Design (CAD).

-This project introduces an AI-driven solution that transforms 3D CAD models into actionable sustainability insights.
-By automatically extracting material and manufacturing details from CAD files and linking them with trusted emission factor databases, the system provides instant estimates of a part’s carbon footprint.
+This project builds upon that transformation by introducing an **AI-driven solution that converts 3D CAD models into actionable sustainability insights**.
+By automatically extracting information such as material composition, mass, surface area, and machining process from CAD files, the system links these parameters with verified emission factor databases to instantly estimate the carbon footprint of a component.

-Instead of waiting for long and complex Life Cycle Assessments, engineers and manufacturers can now get real time feedback during the design phase helping them choose greener materials, reduce machining waste, and cut energy consumption.
+Instead of relying on long and complex **Life Cycle Assessments (LCAs)**, engineers can now obtain real-time environmental feedback during the design phase enabling smarter choices of materials, optimized geometries to minimize waste, and reduced manufacturing energy consumption.

-## Methodology Logic
-🔹 Methodology Logic

-**Input from CAD**

-Material type

-Mass of part

-Volume / Surface area (optional)

-Material Footprint

-Each material has an Emission Factor (EF) in kgCO₂e/kg (from ICE, ÖKOBAUDAT, or USLCI datasets).

-Formula:
-**CF_material = Mass × EF_material**

-Machining Footprint

-Case A (with machining time):
-**Energy = Average Machine Power × Machining Time CF_machining = Energy × EF_electricity**

-Case B (with chip volume):

-**Chip Volume = Stock Volume – Final Part Volume Energy = Specific Cutting Energy × Chip Volume CF_machining = Energy × EF_electricity**

-Total Footprint

-**CF_total = CF_material + CF_machining**
+In essence, this project bridges the gap between digital product design and environmental intelligence, empowering engineers to create lighter, cleaner, and more sustainable products directly within their CAD environment.

+## The Growing Demand for Sustainability in Engineering

+Global climate goals and carbon-neutrality commitments are driving industries to drastically cut emissions.
+Governments are enforcing stricter environmental regulations, and consumers increasingly favor eco-friendly products placing sustainability at the core of modern engineering.

+Since up to 80% of a product’s environmental impact is determined during the design phase, engineers play a decisive role in achieving sustainable outcomes.
+With advanced CAD tools integrating material, energy, and process analysis, designers can now make informed, sustainability-driven decisions throughout the product lifecycle.
+## How We’re Making Design Sustainable

+In this project, sustainable design goes beyond simply reducing material usage it integrates environmental intelligence directly into the CAD environment.
+A sustainable design considers the full product lifecycle, using data-driven insights to guide choices such as:

+**Material selection:** Choosing recyclable, renewable, or low-carbon materials identified through emission factor databases.

+**Manufacturing efficiency:** Optimizing machining processes to minimize energy consumption and scrap generation.

+**Lifecycle awareness:** Estimating environmental impact from raw material extraction to end-of-life within the CAD workflow.

+**Real-time feedback:** Providing engineers with instant carbon footprint estimates to support informed, sustainable decisions.

+By embedding these principles into the design phase, this project empowers engineers to create smarter, cleaner, and more resource-efficient products aligning innovation with sustainability goals.

 ## 📊 Process Diagram